 If the resident transfers to another unit in an HABC owned and managed property, HABC will transfer the security deposit to the new unit.
 The resident will be billed for any maintenance costs or other charges arising out of the resident's tenancy in the unit from which he or she is transferring.
 Residents transferring between a privately owned/managed site and an HABC development will be reimbursed the security deposit paid to the losing development, minus any maintenance costs or other charges arising out of the resident's tenancy and required to pay a new security deposit to the receiving development.

 11.7 PET DEPOSIT

-The policy on pet deposits is set forth in Chapter 12 (Pet Policy - Family Developments).
-HABC's Pet Policy lease attachment can be found on HABC's website at
+The policy on pet deposits is set forth in HABC's Pet Policy lease attachment which can be found on HABC's website.

 11.8 LEASING ACCESSIBLE UNITS